Satanic Verses, a novel by Salman Rushdie

 At work, one of Larry's students fails an exam and wants a chance to raise his grade.
 When Larry refuses, the student leaves an envelope containing $3,000 on his desk.
 Due to all his financial troubles, at the end of the movie, Larry takes the bribe money.
 In the last scene, a guilt-ridden Larry Gopnik erases the F and writes in a C minus.
 Just then the phone rings and his doctor tells him he must come into the office to discuss the results of recent chest x-rays.
 Larry sees the notification from his doctor as a sure sign of cancer and God's punishment for his transgressions.

-To control followers, fundamentalist religions propagate the lie that god is punishing us like a bad babysitter.
-In a closed religious group, leaders have an interest in getting followers to blame themselves for everything.
-It helps the leaders portray themselves and the organization as divine and perfect.
-In Larry's mind, accepting a bribe and changing a student's grade sentenced him to disease and death, along with all his other problems.
-But if he was a more rational man, he might have blamed his chest x-ray on the ubiquitous secondhand cigarette smoke, as the movie was set in the 1960s.
+Religious fundamentalists may believe god is watching them all the time like a mean babysitter.
+In Larry's mind, accepting a bribe and changing a grade sentenced him to disease and death, along with all his other problems.
+But in reality, bad chest x-rays were more likely attributed to ubiquitous secondhand cigarette smoke, as the movie was set in the 1960s.

 The rational view outside the context of Larry Gopnik's mind, is that life offers opportunities for self-improvement.
 But it does not have to come through punishment from god.
-You can learn more if you read books, take classes, perform a useful function in society; if you are kind to children, animals, and the elderly.
-Bad things happen every day, but if you take them too personally, you will end up depressed like Larry Gopnik.
-Plus, the real cause of the problems is ignored.
-For example, getting cancer due to exposure to cigarette smoke, instead of it being a superstitious punishment from god.
+We can learn more from books, good teachers and counselors, and performing a useful function in society.
+Bad things happen every day, but if we take them too personally, we will end up depressed like Larry Gopnik.
+Plus, in blaming oneself, the real cause of the problems is ignored.
+For example, convincing people cancer is a result of bad karma lets cigarettes and other carcinogens off the hook.

 On the Brink of Nora